jamiealquiza/polymur/README.md

 ### Overview

-Polymur is a service that accepts Graphite plaintext protocol metrics (LF delimited messages) from tools like Collectd or Statsd, and either replicates or round-robins the output to one or more destinations.
+Polymur is a service that accepts Graphite plaintext protocol metrics (LF delimited messages) from tools like Collectd or Statsd, and either replicates, round-robins or hash routes the output to one or more destinations.
 Polymur is efficient at terminating many thousands of connections and provides in-line buffering (should a destination become temporarily unavailable), runtime destination manipulation ("I want to try InfluxDB, let's mirror all our production metrics to x.x.x.x"), and failover redistribution (in round-robin mode: if node C fails, redistribute in-flight metrics for this destination to nodes A and B).

 Polymur was created to introduce more flexibility into the way metrics streams are managed and to reduce the total number of components needed to operate Graphite deployments.
 It's built in a highly concurrent fashion and doesn't need multiple instances per-node with a local load-balancer if it's being used as a Carbon relay upstream from your Graphite servers.
 If it's being used as a Carbon relay on your Graphite server to distribute metrics to Carbon-cache daemons, daemons can self register themselves on start using Polymur's simple API.